Ronnie Brown

 3. Air Jet Sieve

-Air Jet Sieves, such as the Alpine Air Jet Sieve e200 LS, is another particle analysis tool that has been gaining traction in the aggregate industry, specifically during the production of cement mixtures.
+Air Jet Sieves, such as the NEXOPART Air Jet Sieve e200 LS, is another particle analysis tool that has been gaining traction in the aggregate industry, specifically during the production of cement mixtures.

-This is due to its ability to analyze the finer particles that are used throughout cement mixtures and hard to sieve using a Sieve Shaker.
-The Alpine uses a vacuum system to slam agglomerated material against its plexiglass lid to separate them and allow for the material to pass through the mesh.
+This is due to its ability to analyze the finer particles that are used throughout cement mixtures and are hard to sieve using a Sieve Shaker.
+The Alpine uses a vacuum system to slam agglomerated material against its plexiglass lid to separate it and allow the material to pass through the mesh.

 This vacuum system is what allows the Alpine to have so much success when working with cement mixtures.

-To learn more about how an Alpine Air Jet works, review the Alpine Air Jet Sieve e200 LS Product Guide
+To learn more about how an Alpine Air Jet works, review the NEXOPART Air Jet Sieve e200 LS Product Guide

 4. Dynamic Image Analysis System

-Dynamic image analysis systems, such as the W.S.
-Tyler Computerized Particle Analyzer (CPA), provide the aggregate industry with a means of obtaining the same particle analysis of the other equipment in a digital format.
-It also stands as one of the fastest options on the market.
+Dynamic image analysis systems, such as the NEXOPART Computerized Particle Analyzer (CPA), provide the aggregate industry with a means of obtaining the same particle analysis as the other equipment in a digital format.
+They are also one of the fastest options on the market.

 This is especially beneficial for the mining operations that handle the initial blast mining of the raw material.
 These operations typically employ a dynamic image analysis system as they have to test upwards to 20 samples each day.